bastien5066/ece-project-nodejs/README.md

 ### Usage

+The LevelDB database was automatically pre-populated by Dockerfile.
-Open your Internet browser and, if no errors were thrown during the installation :
+Now to use the application, open your Internet browser and if no errors were thrown during the installation :
 The application is accessible for Windows OS at the URL:

 ```sh